lmorchard/toothub/README.md

 These new hubs could be open to all, or keep a bouncer at the door checking for invitations.
 Some hubs could be private, quietly watching the out loud toots of other people for shy owners.

+## What?

+* Toot = Tiny outburst of text

+* You need a [tootr](https://github.com/lmorchard/tootr) to toot your own horn.

+## No seriously what?

+This is an experiment in semi-distributed microblogging using mostly boring old formats and microformats on the web.
+In other words, it's like a Twitter that's not all in one place.

+It should be easy to publish little thoughts in a space that's yours.
+It should be not much harder to set up a place where lots of people's thoughts come together.
+There should be more than one place where thoughts come together - some public and inclusive, some private and exclusive.
+We shouldn't all be cooped up in one party dorm where one landlord has control over everything.

 ## TODO